charity reg. no. 1155645

 Parminder Dhanjal - Trustee and Director

-After working for many years as a Social Worker, helping families and vulnerable people improve their situations, our founder Parminder developed SFiCE Foundation to initially to help fund education for street children in India, soon noticing the need for help fighting against food poverty in Nottingham, she developed the Social Cafe, providing free meals to homeless and vulnerable people in the city.
+After working for many years as a Social Worker, helping families and vulnerable people improve their situations, our founder Parminder developed SFiCE Foundation to initially help fund education for street children in India, soon noticing the need for help fighting against food poverty in Nottingham, she developed the Social Cafe, providing free meals to homeless and vulnerable people in the city.
 From there, the charity has expanded and grown exponentially due to her hard work.

 Jacqui Morley - Treasurer and Trustee